After Flynn, the adorable Bichon frisé won Best in Show at the 2018 Westminster Kennel Club competition, interest in the breed spiked.

-But is a bichon frisé, pronounced BEE-shon Free-ZAY, the right dog for you?
+But is a Bichon frisé, pronounced BEE-shon Free-ZAY, the right dog for you?

 Bichon frisé characteristics

 The breed alternates between short bursts of energy and cuddly, snuggle time.
 They are good with children and other dogs.
-The dogs are small, typically 12-18 pounds and have a typical life expectancy of 15 years.
+The dogs are small, typically 12-18 pounds, and have a typical life expectancy of 15 years.

-Grooming the bichon frisé
+Grooming the Bichon frisé

 Bred to be hypoallergenic, the dogs rarely shed.
-The bichon frisé belongs to the same family of dogs as the Maltese, Havanese, Bolognese and Coton de Tulear, but differs because the bichon frisé is the only one with a double coat.
+The bichon frisé belongs to the same family of dogs as the Maltese, Havanese, Bolognese, and Coton de Tulear but differs because the Bichon frisé is the only one with a double coat.

-Acquiring a bichon frisé
+Acquiring a Bichon frisé

-Sara B. Hansen has spent the past 20-plus years as a professional editor and writer.
-She decided to create her own dream job by launching Dog’s Best Life.
-Sara grew up with family dogs and since she bought her first house, she’s had a furry companion or two to help make it a home.
-She currently shares her heart and home with Sydney, an Australian Shepherd-Corgi mix.
+Sara B. Hansen has spent 20-plus years as a professional editor and writer.
+She’s also the author of The Complete Guide to Cocker Spaniels.
+She decided to create her dream job by launching DogsBestLife.com in 2011.
+Sara grew up with family dogs, and since she bought her first house, she’s had a furry companion or two to help make it a home.
+She shares her heart and home with Nutmeg, a Pembroke Welsh Corgi.
+Her previous dogs: Sydney (September 2008-April 2020), Finley (November 1993-January 2008), and Browning (May 1993-November 2007).
 You can reach Sara @ firstname.lastname@example.org.